 About Dr. Anzel Gerber

-Dr. Anzel Gerber the founder of Celloworld has established herself as a sought-after soloist, chamber musician, cello teacher and academic, Her passion to share her knowledge and experience, serves as inspiration to teach students around the world.
+Dr. Anzel Gerber, founder of Celloworld, has established herself as a sought-after soloist, chamber musician, cello teacher and academic.
+Her passion to share her knowledge and experience, serves as inspiration to teach students around the world.
 She regularly presents master classes at music institutions and festivals in Europe, the USA, Asia and Africa.